DFurnes/quest-log/README.md

 ## Usage

-Simply edit the title of a journal entry to change its apperance.
-Prefix with `Main Quest:`, `Side Quest:`, or `Quest:` to add an icon to the journal entry.
+**Simply edit the title of a journal entry to change its apperance:** Prefix with `Main Quest:`, `Side Quest:`, or `Quest:` to add an icon to the journal entry.
 Optionally, suffix with `(In Progress)` or `(Complete)` to mark quest status.

-Journal entries are hidden by default.
-You can change visibility by right-clicking on an entry, choosing "Configure Permission", and changing "All Players" to "Observer" (read-only access) or "Owner" (read & write access).
+**Journal entries are hidden by default:** You can change visibility by right-clicking on an entry, choosing "Configure Permission", and changing "All Players" to "Observer" (read-only access) or "Owner" (read & write access).

 ## License